Bag some Munros on this walking adventure in Scotland

 Buachaille Etive Mor

-Often called the ‘most photographed mountain in Scotland’, Buachaille Etive Mor stands guardian at the entrance to Glen Coe, its most memorable face the one which fronts the vastness of Rannoch Moor.
+Often called the ‘most photographed mountain in Scotland’, Buachaille Etive Mor is indeed a ‘beaut’, standing guardian at the entrance to Glen Coe and proudly fronting the vastness of Rannoch Moor.
 This mountain is actually a ridge with several peaks, the highest of which, Stob Dearg, stands at 1022m.
 This is the summit we’ll reach first, straight up from the roadside, before completing the ridge and returning along the valley of Lairig Gartain.

 The Ballachulish Horseshoe

 A spectacular circular route summiting the two peaks of Sgorr Dhearg and Sgorr Dhonuill, both over 1000m and which stand over the village of Ballachulish and the sea.
 We’ll be able to see down Glen Coe, and west to Loch Linnhe.
 Once at the first peak, we spend a long time up high, giving us the feeling of a great mountain traverse.

 Near Crianlarich lies a long ridge of mountains, the highest of which is Ben Lui, also a nature reserve.
 It’s pointed summit reminds many people of an alpine peak, and it’s well known for holding the snow in gullies deep into the summer.
 Our ascent is a dramatic one from the north-west, including the summit of a neighbouring peak and beginning and ending on dark forest trails.

 The Grey Corries